tony19/logback-android/README.md

  1. Edit AndroidManifest.xml with your Logback configuration (shown in example below).

 **NOTE**: If no configuration is loaded, the default level is set to `DEBUG` and the default appender is `LogcatAppender`.
-However, Android has its own logging filters that supersede all loggers, including Logback.
+However, Android has its own independent filter settings for logcat.
 So, if you don't see an expected log message in logcat, your logcat filters are likely blocking it.
 See [Android documentation][17] for details on setting the logcat filters.

 #### Example AndroidManifest.xml: